simon387/notes/java/liferay.md

 + Firefox (you can see events on DOM elements)
 + Opera browser (javascript debugger and <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>f</kbd> are more *aggressive*)
 + MobaXterm
++ Autoit with SciTE editor, for Window automation

 When on linux, Fedora Project Distribution in my opinion is the best one for this kind of development.